michaelmaxi/IBM-datastage/README.md

 # IBM-datastage
 Let's have some fun with IBM's DataStage

-DataStage Engine -> DESSIGNER / DIRECTOR / ADMINISTRATOR -> Developers
+DataStage Engine -> DESIGNER / DIRECTOR / ADMINISTRATOR -> Developers